 We provide a range of clubs and activities at Clober.
-These vary from year to year but normally include football, netball, tennis, cross country, dance, choir, craft, chess and book club.
+These vary from year to year and have included football, netball, tennis, cross country, dance, choir, craft, chess and book club.

 Day trips are also planned to enhance pupils' learning.
 These will cost no more than £10 per head per year, with the exception of P7.
 Lots of free local outings in the community also take place.
+In P7, our pupils have a residential visit for four nights and take part in numerous outdoor activities.